Vadsø (town)

 (Norwegian; /no/), (Northern Sami; /sme/), or is a town in Vadsø Municipality in Finnmark county, Norway.
-The town is the administrative centre of both Vadsø Municipality and Finnmark county, and is the second-largest town in East Finnmark.
+The town is the administrative center of both Vadsø Municipality and Finnmark county, and is the second-largest town in East Finnmark.
 The town is located on the southern shore of the Varanger Peninsula, along the Varanger Fjord.
 Part of the town lies on the island of Vadsøya.
 It is connected to the rest of the town on the mainland by a bridge.

 The 3.43 km2 town has a population (2023) of 4,654 which gives the town a population density of 1357 PD/km2.
 Vadsø Church is located in the town, and it is the seat of the dean of the Varanger prosti (deanery) which is part of the Diocese of Nord-Hålogaland.
 The "midnight sun" is above the horizon from 17 May to 28 July, and the period with continuous daylight lasts a bit longer.
 The period of polar night lasts from 26 November to 17 January.

 History

 In the 16th century, the settlement consisted of a fishing village and the old Vadsø Church, located on the island of Vadsøya.
 The settlement later moved to the mainland.
 Township privilege was granted in 1833, and soon settlers came from Finland and the northern part of Sweden, which suffered from famine.
 Finnish was rapidly becoming the language of the majority, and this continued for decades.
 Even today Finnish is still spoken in some households.
 Vadsø was the headquarters of the first newspaper in a Sámi language, Muitalægje, from April 1873 to September 1875.

 During the occupation of Norway by Nazi Germany, Vadsø suffered several air raids from the Soviet Union, which bombed Nazi troops.
-However, there are, unlike most places in Finnmark, a number of 19th century wooden houses preserved close to the city centre, notably the house of Esbensen, built by a Norwegian, and the house of Tuomainen, built by a Finn.
+However, there are, unlike most places in Finnmark, a number of 19th century wooden houses preserved close to the city center, notably the house of Esbensen, built by a Norwegian, and the house of Tuomainen, built by a Finn.
 On the island of Vadsøya is the airship mast used by Umberto Nobile and Roald Amundsen for their expedition over the North Pole with the airship Norge in 1926, and used again on Nobile's flight with the airship Italia in 1928.